aaronralls/aaronralls.github.io/_posts/2019-01-10-how-to-start-a-blog-for-free.md

 ![Delete File][DeleteFileButton]

-To upload a new image use the upload files button.
+To upload a new image, use the upload files button.

 ![Upload Files Button][uploadFilesButton]

 ### Update First Post

-The last thing you need to do is update what you would like to tell the world in your fist post.
+The last thing you need to do is update what you would like to tell the world in your first post.

 This can be short and sweet.

 If you are stuck check out these two articles!

 - [What to include in your first post][firstPostGuide]
-- [Ideas for first post][firstPostIdeas]
+- [Ideas for the first post][firstPostIdeas]

 The file you will want to edit is /_posts/2019-01-13-first-blog-post.md.